A master-class in rapid innovation

 For this, they turned to NRC Health.

-“Real-time Feedback, the whole loop of communication and improvement, was essential in making the telehealth rollout come together.”
+“The whole loop of communication and improvement, was essential in making the telehealth rollout come together.”

 —Beth Gard, Director of Clinical Operations, OrthoNebraska

-A second solution, Transparency, collects that Real-time data and publishes it on provider websites in the form of star ratings and reviews.
+Second, they implemented a reputation function which takes the survey data and publishes it on provider websites in the form of star ratings and reviews.
 This captures a verified portrait of the consumer experience, earning trust with potential customers and driving a deeper engagement with organizational digital properties.

 OrthoNebraska’s telehealth development was an extraordinary exercise in creativity under pressure.
 With supporting data from NRC Health, OrthoNebraska’s leaders were able to design a comprehensive telehealth practice in just a few weeks.